 Emily Bradley is a 21 year old student at Florida State University, patient health advocate, writer, and speaker.
 After suffering acutely for a year prior, she was diagnosed at the age of 18 with Still’s Disease.
 In addition to her Still’s Disease, Emily has faced painful complications from acute idiopathic scoliosis and has since undergone both a spinal fusion and a revision surgery to remove the fusion hardware.

 In January of 2012, she was diagnosed with a rare genetic mutation never seen before though indicative of an autoinflammatory disease (a genetic disease of the innate immune system).

 She now works as a writer, speaker, and patient advocate— helping others learn how to become empowered patient advocates and navigate life through the trials of chronic illness, chronic pain, and disability.
-Emily was selected as a Stanford University ePatient Scholar and will be attending Stanford’s Medicine X conference in fall of 2013.
-Her goal is to help banish the stigma of chronic pain; improve doctor-patient communication and relationships; and help university students navigate their first taste of adult life with a serious disease.
+Emily was selected as a Stanford University ePatient Scholar and will be attending Stanford’s Medicine X conference in September of 2013.
+Her goal is to help banish the stigma of chronic pain; improve doctor-patient communication and relationships; and help university students navigate their first taste of independence with a serious disease.

 For business/press inquiries, questions/comments, or if you would like to have Chronic Curve as a guest writer or speaker, please contact Emily Bradley at email@example.com